Gender is a socially defined characteristic that can impact your experience abroad.

-Adapted from Diversity Abroad's “Diversity & Inclusion Abroad Guide: Women Abroad”
+Adapted from Diversity Abroad’s “Diversity & Inclusion Abroad Guide: Women Going Abroad”

-- How do men and women treat each other in my host culture?
+- How do people with differing gender identities treat each other in my host culture?

 - What are the cultural norms regarding friendship and dating?

-- How do men and women typically communicate (both verbally and non-verbally)?
+- How do individuals with differing gender identities typically communicate (both verbally and non-verbally)?
 Are there cultural differences in communication and body language that I should be aware of?